Purchasing Commercial Hunting Territories

 For tomorrow’s children to see wild bears and wolves in coastal British Columbia, bold new conservation efforts are required.
 Coastal bears face numerous threats to their survival, including habitat loss, a declining supply of salmon, and trophy hunting.

 While some progress has been made on protecting bear habitat, declines in salmon stocks are likely reducing the number of new cubs.
-On top of this, the threat from trophy hunting continues through much of the Great Bear Rainforest, even in the new protected areas.
+The threat from trophy hunting also continues through much of the Great Bear Rainforest, even in protected areas.

 This is more than just an ecological issue.
-It’s also an ethical issue.
-Hunting these magnificent animals for entertainment and profit is wrong.
+It is an ethical issue.
+Hunting these magnificent animals for entertainment and profit is just plain wrong.

 Our past accomplishments